North Korean destroyer Choe Hyon: Construction

-Launch and trials
+Launch, trials and deployment

 A launching ceremony for the first ship was held on 25 April 2025 at Nampo harbor, coinciding with the 93rd founding anniversary of the Korean People's Army.
 The event was attended by Kim Jong Un with Admiral Kim Myong-sik, Commander-in-Chief of the KPN, and senior leaders in the West and East fleets.
 Kim's daughter, Kim Ju Ae, was seen attending the ceremony after she came to Nampo with her father by train.
 Kim Yo Jong, Kim's sister, was reportedly seen attending the ceremony with two children who are reportedly her own.

-The ship was named Choe Hyon (최현), after the anti-Japanese guerilla fighter and later top official Choe Hyon, his son is the North Korean politician and military officer Choe Ryong-hae.
+The ship was named Choe Hyon, after the anti-Japanese guerilla fighter and later top official Choe Hyon, his son is the North Korean politician and military officer Choe Ryong-hae.
 Kim Jong Un's speech during the event stated that the ship would undergo several performance and operation tests before entering service in 2026.

 No Kwang-chol, the North Korean Defense Minister, cut the ropes that launched Choe Hyon.

 On 30 April 2025, the KCNA reported that Choe Hyon conducted a series of tests with its weapon systems with cruise missiles, anti-aircraft missiles, and the 127 mm main gun being fired on 28 April.
 The KCNA reported on 29 April that additional tests were conducted on other ship-based automatic guns, smoke and electronic jamming guns.
-Kim observed the tests alongside officials from Missile Administration, the Academy of Defence Sciences, the detection and electronic warfare administration and the Nampo Shipyard.
+Kim observed the tests alongside officials from Missile Administration, the Academy of Defence Sciences, the Detection and Electronic Warfare Administration and the Nampo Shipyard.